dekoza/mtgpl/RTR.rst

     Haste

-    {T}: Izzet Staticaster deals 1 damage to target creature and each other creature with the same name as that creature.
+    |tap|: Izzet Staticaster deals 1 damage to target creature and each other creature with the same name as that creature.

 Jace, Architect of Thought